 There is MURS (Multi Use Radio Service.)
 This is a VHF version of CB created in November of 2000 from five recycled business band frequencies.
 It also has half the [legal] power limit of 27 MHz CB.
 2 watts effective radiated power to be exact.
 MURS requires no license or fee of any kind.
 There are many different modulation schemes to choose from and play with which means there is plenty of potential, especially if one doesn’t feel like getting a ham license.
 Unfortunately type accepted equipment is required and there aren’t many type accepted radios to choose from.
 Also it is not widely known of and one has to do an extensive and informed online search in order to get the right radio.
 I never really understood why MURS transceivers aren’t sold at Radio RadioShack or Best Buy.
 I detect a HUGE shortcoming and discrepancy on all parties involved with decision making on the manufacturing and retail availability of equipment used in this potentially wonderful service.

 Finally, there is Amateur AKA Ham Radio.
 This service was meant for people who enjoy experimenting with wireless communications and also proves itself indispensable in times of disaster.
 There are frequency bands for this service in all parts of the radio spectrum and a plethora and modulation schemes to try and play with.
 However to enjoy this service, one must have competence in electronics and operating procedure and a sensible degree of ethics (at least pertaining to the use of his/her communications behavior.)
 I myself have been a licensed (Technician Class) Amateur Radio operator for a little over 10 years, but I don’t like to make that fact well known.
+(Update: As of March 2018 I now hold a General Class license!)
 I’ve been listening to it on my scanner since October of 2002 and any time someone abused his/her privileges, was unethical in any way pertaining to communications on the said service or if an outsider had hacked the frequency, the problem was dealt with quickly and efficiently.
 To begin with it was rare that something like this had happened.
 However, one would think it would be more common for someone who is unauthorized on a ham radio frequency to be using it or causing interference, but it was rare.
 And guess what?
 Ham radio equipment can be purchased just as easily as CB, Marine VHF radio, FRS, or Airband.

 So, why are all of these other radio services easily enforced, but 27 MHz CB radio is a wireless wasteland.
-I’ve have proven that it should be too hard to enforce the rules, so why are these rules not being enforced?
+I’ve have proven that it should not be too hard to enforce the rules, so why are these rules not being enforced?
 Questions.
 Comments.
 Complaints.